-SepHold recognises the role of all stakeholders and the responsibility of the group towards those individuals or communities that are affected by Sephaku Cement and Métier’s operational activities.
+SepHold recognises the role of all stakeholders and the responsibility of the group towards those individuals or communities that are affected by SepCem and Métier’s operational activities.
 The group regularly engages with groups that can potentially have an impact on the business.

-- by ensuring complete, accurate and timely disclosure of material matters and performance information to providers of financial capital;
+- To create sustainable value by providing complete, accurate and timely disclosure of material matters and performance information.

-- promoting enterprise and supplier development initiatives in the communities in which we operate; and
+- promoting enterprise and supplier development initiatives in our communities;

-- supporting skills development opportunities, mainly for historically disadvantaged youth;
+- supporting skills development opportunities, mainly for historically disadvantaged individuals; and

 Métier’s leadership team’s key focus in the medium term is on strengthening operating procedures to facilitate effective and efficient ways to sustain its market share and positioning.
 Being aware that any business is as successful as the people who drive it, the executive committee continues to assess the organisational structure to ensure that the right people are employed in the right functions.